 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact the nearest

-Embassy or Consulate of Ukraine for the most up-to-date information.
+Embassy or Consulate of Ukraine for up-to-date information.

-The Government of Ukraine has stated that foreign nationals who attempt to enter Ukrainian-controlled territory through separatist-controlled checkpoints in Donetsk and Luhansk provinces will not be permitted to subsequently pass through government checkpoints.
+The Government of Ukraine has stated that foreign nationals who attempt to enter Ukrainian-controlled territory through separatist-controlled checkpoints in Donetsk and Luhansk provinces won't be permitted to subsequently pass through government checkpoints.

-The Government of Ukraine will not permit foreign nationals to enter Ukrainian-controlled territory from Crimea if they have entered Crimea from any other country.
+The Government of Ukraine doesn't permit foreign nationals to enter Ukrainian-controlled territory from Crimea if they entered Crimea from any other country.

 Entry for dual nationals

-Ukrainian citizens who have not reached the age of 16 need the consent of both parents to exit Ukraine unaccompanied.
-As above, this applies to dual nationals.
-Contact the nearest
+Ukrainian citizens (including dual nationals) under 16 years of age need the consent of both parents to exit Ukraine unaccompanied.

 Safety and security